Covington Police Dept, KY

 And how have you found working with the people at Reveal?

 I have been very happy with the people at Reveal.
-Working with Gary, Alaa and Ellie has been great.
+Working with Gary, Alaa and Ellie have been great.

 I think that our experience with the Reveal RS1 cameras has been positive.